Foyoman/envite-clone/README.md

-# Edward's envited clone
+# Edward's Envited clone

-Hi team @ envited / Mihailo!
+Hi team @ Envited / Mihailo!
 In preparation for my technical assessment I decided to practice by recreating your site.

 [Here](https://envited-clone.netlify.app/) is the link to the deployed site on netlify!